-When you apply for ads evaluation jobs, you have to pass qualification exam that is quite difficult.
+An Exam Preparation Tool has just been created to help you pass these difficult exams you are given when you apply for ads evaluation jobs, you have to pass a qualification exam that is quite difficult.
 Each company has a name for their ads assessor project.
 Appen Ads Assessor project is called Arrow if you work for Lionbridge you work on the Ads Assessor project.

 Despite all the fancy names, the exam and rating process are the same for these companies because the customer is one, only vendors are different.
 The biggest problem with this exam is that it is difficult to pass this qualification with only one attempt.
-In fact, even Appen and Lionbridge explain in a welcome mail that there is high chance of failing it.
+In fact, even Appen and Lionbridge explain in a welcome mail that there is a high chance of failing it.
 With that said, you’re going to need all the help you can get.
+With the Exam Preparation Tool you can be sure you’re ready.

 Keep in mind that unlike Yukon project/Personalized Assessor and Maps Analyst (Shasta) projects’ qualification, the Ads Assessor/Arrow project qualification allows only one attempt to pass the exam.